Studying & Living

 Can I see the Northern Lights in Tampere?

 - Yes!
-Finland has part of its country inside the polar circle and that it is the best place to see northern light.
-Just travel to Lapland, enjoy the nature and see the amazing northern lights.
+Finland has part of its country inside the polar circle, and that it is the best place to see northern lights.
+Best place to see them is Lapland, where you can enjoy the nature and see the amazing northern lights.
 More about them here.

 - Approximately 223 000 people live in Tampere, making it the largest inland city of the Nordic countries and third in Finland.
 If you count the neigbouring cities as "Tampere City Region" you get as high as 500 000 people.